Newfoundland expedition (1585): Drake's sweep

-Drake arrived off Newfoundland in early mid-August, and landed at Saint Johns, re-establishing England's claim on the country.
-St. Johns became a base for his operations, where his ships gathered supplies and fresh water.
+Drake arrived off Newfoundland in early mid-August, and landed at St John's, re-establishing England's claim on the country.
+St. John's became a base for his operations, where his ships gathered supplies and fresh water.
 While there, he alerted the English fishermen to the danger of heading directly to markets in Spain and Portugal.
 Instead of heading home, many of them joined their ranks and Drake's ships soon increased in number to ten, many of them armed.
 As the English then established themselves they then intercepted, captured, plundered, and even burned many Spanish and Portuguese fishing ships.
 A few armed flyboats protecting them met the same fate.
 Small in number, they were no match for the heavily armed English ships, and most either fled or were captured.